 Facing uphill at the Y, take the left fork to the Cutleaf Birch (tree marker #40) in the front yard of 523 West Broad Street.
 With its deeply cut, fernly leaves and pronounced weeping habit of growth, this tree is often described as elegant, especially in fall with its yellow leaves and in winter with its peeling, silvery- white bark.

 Return to the commercial section of the Historic Downtown Nevada City by walking downhill on Broad Street.
-If you would like additional information on other tree tours in Nevada City, ask for the Nevada City Tree Tour folding tour map at the Nevada City Chamber of Commerce office.
+If you would like additional information on other tree tours in Nevada City, download the Nevada City Tree Tour.
+Or, download a printable map of downtown Nevada City.

 Source: Friends of Trees Nevada County